Tallen258/SpaceWars/README.md

 # SpaceWars
-2024 Coding Challenge
+2024 Coding Challenge for the [Snow College Software Engineering program](https://engineering.snow.edu/).

 ## Premise

 Turn-based (tick-based) game where players can queue up actions, and once every tick each player's next action is dequeued and executed.
-Actions have an order of precedence, where moving happens first, then hits are calculated, then another other action (ship upgrades, weapons upgrades, ship repairs).
+Actions have an order of precedence, where movement happens first, then hits are calculated and other actions (ship upgrades, weapons upgrades, ship repairs, etc.).

 Every ship starts off with a certain number of repair credits, and a certain number of upgrade credits.
+Credits (and your score) increase over time, and every time you hit (or destroy) an opponent.

 As long as ships have > 0 health, they can always move at a default speed, and can always fire a default (weak) weapon, regardless of how many upgrade or repair credits they have.